 - Capital Equipment Fund, supporting member services and association operations through the purchase and maintenance of computer and office equipment

 - Unrestricted giving, supporting all aspects of NAP’s operations.

-Contributions to the NAP Educational Foundation help NAP:
+Contributions to the NAP Educational Foundation are used to:

 - Underwrite the creation and marketing of NAP educational materials.